-The first warm day of spring has you understandably itching to hit the trails, but keep your enthusiasm in check to avoid inadvertently overworking or overheating your horse.
+The first warm day has you understandably itching to resume spring trail rides, but keep your enthusiasm in check to avoid inadvertently overworking or overheating your horse.

 Even if you’ve kept your horse fit over the winter months, the increased temperatures of a sunny spring day combined with what’s left of his winter coat can lead to heavy but ineffective sweating, which can cause as much stress as exertion on a hot summer day.
 An out-of-shape horse is additionally burdened by the warmer temperatures and heavier coat.